19Rithvik/Crypto_Client_Server/README.md

  Method we used to implement the project is "HALF-DUPLEX"

 ABOUT TEAM AND PROJECT :
- This is a project from Rithvik S and Shameer K , based on the "Crypto" currency which tells the coin name and the current change in percentage in its value using an API as per user wish ,which is like a API and refreshes automatically after a certain period if time
+ This is a project based on the "Crypto" currency which tells the coin name and the current change in percentage in its value using an API as per user wish ,which is like a API and refreshes automatically after a certain period if time

  PACKAGES USED :